-French lavenders are appreciated around the world for the long flowering season and fine fragrance.
+French lavenders are appreciated around the world for their long flowering season and fine fragrance.

 Fortunately, growing French lavender is easy, although they do require some specific care and conditions so that they grow healthy and flower to their full potential.

-This article cover all aspects of growing and caring for French lavender in the following sequence, so scroll down for more information on:
+This article covers all aspects of growing and caring for French lavender in the following sequence, so scroll down for more information on:

 - Which climate is best for growing French lavender?

 - How and when to prune French lavender?